 These six macro characteristics are split into 32 categories of value, which were supported by a total of 126 quantitative and qualitative indicators.
 Through these criteria, the review assessed the value added by each of the thematic categories.
 More specifically, the data origin, topic covered and social impact of the data were considered, together with important technical and legal features.

 Common characteristics of high-value datasets

 Withstanding some exceptions, high-value datasets are characterised by specific technical and legal requirements.
 The open data licence, the availability of public documentation and ensuring machine readability are all requirements applicable to these datasets.
-Moreover, high-value datasets are required to be downloadable in bulk and through application programming interfaces (APIs), free of charge, while also providing extensive documentation for their metadata.
+Moreover, high-value datasets are required to be downloadable in bulk (where relevant) and through application programming interfaces (APIs), free of charge, while also providing extensive documentation for their metadata.

 High-value datasets in practice

 To better understand high-value datasets at a practical level, the annex to the Commission implementing regulation provides several examples.
 Geospatial datasets include postcodes, national and local maps.
 Energy resources and land cover are a part of Earth-observation and environment high-value datasets.
 Meteorological data has on-site data from instruments and weather forecasts, while demographic and economic indicators are part of high-value statistics datasets.
 Furthermore, business registers and registration identifier information are part of companies and company ownership data, and mobility statistics include information related to transport networks and inland waterways.